Summer HERE. The World AWAY.

 - Rising Juniors are required to complete an Arch summer term and semester away term, unless given an exception from the requirement.

-- Students whose majors allow for a choice will be able to indicate a preference for semester away (See Table II).
+- Students whose majors allow for a choice will be able to indicate a preference for semester away designation in SIS (See Table II).

-- All Academic Policies and the Student Handbook apply during The Arch summer semester.
+- All Academic Policies and the Student Handbook apply during The Arch summer semester and the semester away term.

 Requesting a Leave of Absence during The Arch Summer Term